sang765/vt-keyboard-extension/README.md

 # VT Keyboard Extension

-A browser extension that modifies the behavior of the Enter key on virtual keyboards to create new lines instead of submitting forms, with support for both Chromium-based browsers (Chrome, Edge) and Firefox.
+A browser extension that modifies the behavior of the Enter key on virtual keyboards to create new lines instead of submitting forms.
+Works on ALL websites with support for both Chromium-based browsers (Chrome, Edge) and Firefox.

 ## Features

 - **Smart Enter Key Handling**: Converts Enter key presses to new line insertions in text areas and input fields
 - **Advanced Virtual Keyboard Support**: Comprehensive handling for mobile virtual keyboards (GBoard, SwiftKey, etc.) with multiple fallback strategies
-- **Whitelist Management**: Only activates on user-specified websites for better control
+- **Universal Support**: Works on all websites without restrictions
 - **Search Field Exclusion**: Automatically skips search inputs to maintain expected behavior
 - **Cross-Browser Support**: Works on both Chromium and Firefox browsers
 - **Persistent Settings**: Whitelist stored using browser sync storage